-Where a proposed new development, including planned development rezoning approvals and new or subdivisions, is located in the Greater Pine Island Area abutting state-designated aquatic preserves and associated wetlands and natural tributaries, as defined in section 33-503, the width of the required buffer will be 50 feet landward from the water body and wetlands and the applicant must preserve or plant indigenous native vegetation throughout this buffer; however, these special requirements do not apply to portions of marinas that provide direct water access, or to land that has already been lawfully subdivided into building sites.
+Where a proposed new development, including planned development rezoning approvals and new or subdivisions, is located in the Greater Pine Island Area abutting state-designated aquatic preserves and associated wetlands and natural tributaries, as defined in section 33-503, the width of the required buffer will be 50 feet. landward from the water body and wetlands and the applicant must preserve or plant indigenous native vegetation throughout this buffer.
+Where indigenous native vegetation must be planted, the standards and criteria in section 33-531(4)-(5) will be acceptable.
+These special requirements do not apply to portions of marinas that provide direct water access, or to land that has already been lawfully subdivided into building sites.